Igorlabaki/IgorLabaki/README.md

 ### Hi there 👋

-  I used to be a lawer
+  I used to be a lawer &#128528
+  Now I am a programmer U+1F601

 ```javascript
 const aboutMe = {